 What makes voice AI for interactive entertainment different from general TTS?

-Interactive entertainment needs lipsync-synchronized audio via viseme/phoneme timestamps, engine SDKs (Unity, Unreal), emotion tags for character personality, sub-200ms latency during live experiences, voice cloning for character consistency, and concurrent scale for multiplayer.
+Interactive media (character chat, roleplay, AI Game Masters, live streaming assistants) needs lipsync-synchronized audio via viseme/phoneme timestamps, expressive steering for character personality, realtime latency during live experiences, voice cloning for character consistency, and concurrent scale across thousands of characters.
 General TTS comparisons don't evaluate these features.

 Yes.

-Can I use Inworld TTS for pre-recorded character dialogue?
+Can I use Realtime TTS for pre-recorded character dialogue?

 Yes.